CALIFORNIA LEMON LAW ADVOCATES, CALL (323) 675-3282 FOR YOUR FREE CASE EVALUATION - AVAILABLE 24/7.

 With a lemon-labeled title, the resale value drops dramatically.
 Buyers see the car as risky, even if the problem is resolved.
 When you try to sell or trade in the car, you can expect a much lower offer or have trouble getting rid of it at all.
 It can also be difficult to get car insurance for these vehicles.

-What Warranties Protect Me from Buying a Lemon from a Dealer?
+What Warranties Protect Me From Buying a Lemon From a Dealer?

 The manufacturer’s warranty is provided on new vehicles and covers most repairs at no cost.
 The Certified Pre-Owned (CPO) warranty comes with some extended manufacturer guarantees when buying a used vehicle.
 There could also be a dealer warranty for short-term coverage and implied warranties requiring that the car be fit to drive.